 A significant portion of our net income is attributable to sales of $TiO_2$ by Kronos.
 Approximately 92% of Kronos' revenues are attributable to sales of $TiO_2$ .
 Pricing within the global $TiO_2$ industry over the long term is cyclical, and changes in economic conditions, especially in Western industrialized nations, can significantly impact Kronos' earnings and operating cash flows.
 Historically, the markets for many of Kronos' products have experienced alternating periods of increasing and decreasing demand.
 Relative changes in the selling prices for Kronos' products are one of the main factors that affect the level of its profitability.
-In periods of increasing demand, Kronos' selling prices and profit margins generally will tend to increase, while in periods of decrease.
-In addition, pricing may affect customer inventory levels as customers may from time to time accelerate purchases of $TiO_2$ in advance of anticipated price decreases.
-Kronos' ability to further increase even more dependent upon the selling prices of its profitability may become
+In periods of increasing demand, Kronos' selling prices and profit margins generally will tend to increase, while in periods of decreasing demand Kronos' selling prices and profit margins generally tend to decrease.
+In addition, pricing may affect customer inventory levels as customers may from time to time accelerate purchases of $TiO_2$ in advance of anticipated price increases or defer purchases of $TiO_2$ in advance of anticipated price decreases.
+Kronos' ability to further increase capacity without additional investment in greenfield or brownfield capacity increases may be limited and as a result, Kronos' profitability may become even more dependent upon the selling prices of its products.